The m=1 amplituhedron and cyclic hyperplane arrangements: The image in A(n,k,1) of an arbitrary cell of the totally nonnegative Grassmannian

 \begin{rmk} It is not hard to see that $\mathcal{L}_{n,k,1}$ (respectively, $\overline{\mathcal{L}_{n,k,1}}$) consists of the \Le -diagrams we obtain from diagrams in $\mathcal{D}_{n',k,1}$ (respectively, $\overline{\mathcal{D}_{n',k,1}}$) by inserting $n-n'$ columns of all $0$'s, as $n'$ ranges over all $n'\le n$. \end{rmk}

-\begin{defn} Given a \Le -diagram $D\in\overline{\mathcal{L}_{n,k,1}}$, we denote by $\Slide(D)$ the set of \Le -diagrams which can be obtained from $D$ by doing the following for each $+$ of $D$. \begin{itemize} \item[(1)] Slide the $+$ weakly to the right somewhere in the same row, say from box $b$ to box $b'$, such that the southeast corner of box $b'$ lies on the southeast border of $D$. \item[(2)] Remove all boxes to the right of box $b'$ in the same row. \item[(3)] If $b'\neq b$ and the entire lower edge of $b'$ lies on the southeast border of $D$, we can choose to remove box $b'$ (or not). \end{itemize} Note that $\Slide(D)\subseteq\overline{\mathcal{D}_{n,k,1}}$. \end{defn}
+\begin{defn} Given a \Le -diagram $D\in\overline{\mathcal{L}_{n,k,1}}$, we define a set of \Le -diagrams $\Slide(D)$ as follows.
+If $D\in\mathcal{L}_{n,k,1}$ (i.e.\ $D$ has no zero rows), then we let $\Slide(D)$ be the set of \Le -diagrams which can be obtained from $D$ by doing the following for each $+$ of $D$. \begin{itemize} \item[(1)] Slide the $+$ weakly to the right somewhere in the same row, say from box $b$ to box $b'$, such that the southeast corner of box $b'$ lies on the southeast border of $D$. \item[(2)] Remove all boxes to the right of box $b'$ in the same row. \item[(3)] If $b'\neq b$ and the entire lower edge of $b'$ lies on the southeast border of $D$, we can choose to remove box $b'$ (or not). \end{itemize} More generally, if $D \in \overline{\mathcal{L}_{n,k,1}}$, we label the steps of the southeast border of $D$ by $1, \dots, n$, and let $I \subseteq [n]$ be the set of $i$ which label a vertical step whose row contains no $+$'s.
+Let $D'$ be the \Le -diagram obtained by deleting the rows corresponding to $I$ from $D$, so $D'$ has no zero rows.
+Then we define $\Slide(D)$ as a set of \Le -diagrams in bijection with $\Slide(D')$, where given a \Le -diagram in $\Slide(D')$ we obtain the corresponding \Le -diagram in $\Slide(D)$ by adding a row of all $0$'s for each $i \in I$, such that its vertical step on the southeast border gets labeled by $i$ when we label the southeast border by $1, \dots, n$.
+Note that $\Slide(D)\subseteq\overline{\mathcal{D}_{n,k,1}}$. \end{defn}

 \begin{eg} Let

 Then $\Slide(D)$ equals the set of \Le -diagrams appearing below.

 \end{eg}